 How much of you goes into a painting, as opposed to just reproducing what you see in front of you?

 If I’m excited enough about something I actually I don’t want to change it, I want to note it down, and that’s what I do, and by noting it down I’m copying it.
 I’m an impartial UN observer, I’m a journalist in a warzone.
-The reason that what I produce is different to what other people might produce, although we’re all looking at the same thing, is that they’re all just looking and I’m responding to what I see.
+The reason that what I produce is particular to me is that I’m responding to what I see with my imagination.

 How do you know when a piece of work is finished?